Why should we save St. Patrick?

 April 7th Mass & 150th Anniversary Celebration

-Mass will be celebrated at St. Patrick’s Chapel on Saturday, April 7th at 12 noon as part of the Diocese of Wilmington’s 150th sesquicentennial anniversary celebration.
+Mass was celebrated at St. Patrick’s Chapel on Saturday, April 7th at 12 noon as part of the Diocese of Wilmington’s 150th sesquicentennial anniversary celebration.
 St. Patrick’s Chapel was selected as one of nine historical worship sites in the diocese to participate in this year long celebration.

-Mass will be celebrated on the first Saturday of each month starting this Saturday and ending on March 2nd 2019.
-The chapel will be open at 10 AM.
-Individuals will be available to distribute printed historical information regarding the chapel’s long history.
-Information will also be provided regarding the schedule of events in the diocese’s sesquicentennial celebration.
+Mass will be celebrated on the first Saturday of each month starting in April 2018 and ending on March 2nd 2019.
+Printed historical information regarding the chapel’s long history will be available.
+Information will also be provided regarding the schedule of events in the diocese sesquicentennial celebration.
 Pilgrimage information for the other historic churches will be available.

 Sign up to hear from us about events and projects.